Mikapall/Demon-s-Souls-SL1-Repository/index.md

 You have **two** choices in order to show proof:

-* Record a video of you showing your character stats, all boss souls (if you transposed any of them, show the items you transposed) and bonfires/empty arenas.
+* Record a video of you showing your character stats, all boss souls and bonfires/empty arenas.
 This will prove you defeated each of them.

-* Make a gallery of **full** screenshots (no cropping or editing will be allowed) of your character stats, all boss souls (if you transposed any of them, show the items you transposed) and bonfires/empty arenas.
+* Make a gallery of **full** screenshots (no cropping or editing will be allowed) of your character stats, all boss souls  and bonfires/empty arenas.
 This will prove you defeated each of them.

+_If you used any boss souls for items, show them as well for proof.
+It is strongly recommended to not use boss souls just for souls, as you are effectively destroying your own SL1 proof._

 ### Proof for SL1 Legend of Dark Souls I, II or III | SL1 Monumental of Demon's Souls | BL4 Great One of Bloodborne